Protection and system calls

 is a syscall or not

-In this exercise you will learn how to compile a C program, how to correct errors and warnings, and how to use Linux system calls.
+In this exercise you will learn how to compile a C program, how to correct errors and warnings, how to use basic data structures, and finally how to use Linux system calls.
 You will also discover how to manipulate files from a C program.

 -